Dhaiwat10/decentralisation-dashboard/README.md

 ## Decentralisation Dashboard

-An explanatory visual that answers a deceptively simple question: Who has more validators?
+An explanatory visual that clarifies a deceptively simple question: How do validator metrics differ between Ethereum and Solana?

 The project compares Ethereum and Solana using two kinds of numbers that often get conflated:
 - Validator keys (logical identities that can be batched by an operator)